 Combining handwoven cloth with woodworking is a fun design challenge.
 It creates many creative problem-solving opportunities.
 I enjoy both the comfort of working with cloth and the physicality of working with wood.

 Textiles are an often overlooked, yet ubiquitous presence in our lives.
 Cloth provides warmth and comfort and also helps us to express our personal vision through clothing and decor.
 I deliberately create fabric thread by thread to demonstrate my appreciation for this thing that can be so beautiful and so important in our lives.
 But its functionality as fabric is removed to shift the focus to its beauty.
 By including it in a piece of furniture, functionality is restored, but with an unexpected twist.

-In addition to making furniture, I also like to create wall pieces and sculptures using the off-cuts generated from furniture-making.
+In addition to making furniture, I also create wall pieces and sculptures using the off-cuts generated from years of furniture-making.
 Referencing the ancient textile traditions in oriental rug designs, the wall pieces are often comprised of a central focal point contained within multiple frames and borders.
 These non-functional artworks are also dedicated to the exploration of beauty through playing with color, stripes, and mixed media.
 In these pieces, I like to challenge myself to not purchase anything new, to only use materials I have on hand or have saved from the creation of other projects.

 Click here to view my resume.